 Class teachers can identify appropriate outcomes for children with SEND for the core curriculum subjects at Key Stages 1 and 2.
 The resource will help them put in place support strategies to deliver a more accessible adapted curriculum and achieve meaningful outcomes.

 The child’s progress can be recorded in the same way as other children in their class, helping to evidence the impact that reasonable adjustments can have on the progress of children with SEND.

-Furthermore, it will enable the specialist teacher to identify and record the child’s additional curriculum outcomes, (the necessary extra skills a child with SEND needs to develop) which can be embedded within day to day teaching.
+Furthermore, it enables the specialist teacher to identify and record the child’s additional curriculum outcomes, (the necessary extra skills a child with SEND needs to develop) which can be embedded within day to day teaching.

-In short, this new user friendly guide will support schools and specialist services to:
+In short, this practical resource will support schools and specialist services to:

 Every child with SEND will have their own challenges in learning the national curriculum – but these barriers to progress are not insurmountable.
 By using Positive Outcomes for Children with SEND, teachers, classroom assistants and support workers can access clear, practical advice and support to enable them to really make a difference in enabling the child.